vondreii/vondreii-site/src/assets/articles/posts/creatingAListOfPostsUsingMarkdownOnYourAngularWebsite.md

 As you can see, there is a list of posts which has the three entries for the **Chocolate Cheesecake**, **Strawberry Cheesecake** and **Caramel Cheesecake**, separated by curly brackets.
 If you are adding your own custom posts, feel free to change the details based on what your markdown files are about.

+This array is just temporary and just for the purposes of the example.
+At some point in the future you would want to modify this based on the needs of your website, so it would be better to have them dynamically being stored in a database (for example, Firebase or MongoDB) and it can be displayed dynamically as a list via the backend.

 Each post will show the title, description and a  `routerLink`.
 The `routerLink` is the link/route to the page that will be opened when the user clicks on the link (for example, `/posts/post/ChocolateCheesecakeRecipe` which we will configure later on).

 The routerLink is based on the filename of your Markdown file.
 If you had a markdown file called **MyTripToNewYork.md**, the path to that page will be `/posts/post/MyTripToNewYork`.